 Storage: Instruments should be stored individually or in a protective tray with partitions in a clean, dry location.
 Use Sontec Tip Covers to protect sharp tips.
+Please examine instrument prior to use for functionality and damage.
+Dispose of at end of life in accordance with national regulations and approved hospital practices for surgical instrumentation disposal.

-Marking: Medi-Mark' Tape or Sontec Sheet Tape may be used to color code instruments.
-Use caution when applying so as to not stretch tape or place in a location that inhibits the operation of the instrument.
+Marking: Medi-Mark Tape or Sontec Sheet Tape may be used to color code instruments.
+Use caution when applying so as not to stretch tape or place in a location that inhibits the operation of the instrument.